-Read the directions on the drug facts label to learn how much medicine to take and how often to take it.
-If you have any questions about how much medicine to take, call your family doctor or pharmacist.
-Keep a record (1-page PDF; About PDFs) of which OTC medicines you are using and when you take them.
-If you need to go to the doctor, take this list with you.
+Read the directions on the label before taking any medicine.
+Learn how much to take and how often to take it.
+If you have questions about how much medicine to take, call your doctor.

 Follow these tips to make sure you are taking the right amount of medicine:

-- If you are taking a prescription medicine, ask your doctor if it’s okay to also take an OTC pain reliever.
+- If you’re taking a prescription medicine, ask your doctor if it’s okay to take an OTC pain reliever at the same time.

 - Don’t use more than 1 OTC pain reliever at a time unless your doctor says it’s okay.
-They may have similar active ingredients that add up to be too much medicine.
+They may have similar active ingredients.
+Taking more than 1 can lead to other health problems.

 How can I safely store OTC pain relievers?

 Store all medicines out of reach and out of sight of young children.
 Keep them in a cool, dry place so they don’t lose effectiveness.
 Don’t store them in bathrooms, which can get hot and humid.